 - As a planning tool for school improvement

-For more information about student achievement and College and Career Performance Index, visit the CCRPI Accountability page at http://www.gadoe.org/CCRPI/Pages/default.aspx
+For more information about student achievement and College and Career Ready Performance Index (CCRPI), visit the Georgia Department of Education's CCRPI Accountability page.

 The ACT® test assesses high school students' general educational development and their ability to complete college-level work.

 The multiple-choice tests cover four skill areas: English, mathematics, reading, and science.

 The Writing Test, which is optional, measures skill in planning and writing a short essay.

 How do students benefit from taking the ACT?

 The ACT is universally accepted for college admission.

 The ACT is curriculum-based.
 The ACT is not an aptitude or an IQ test.
 Instead, the questions on the ACT are directly related to what students have learned in high school courses in English, mathematics, and science.
 Because the ACT tests are based on what is taught in the high school curriculum, students are generally more comfortable with the ACT than they are with traditional aptitude tests or tests with narrower content.

 The ACT is more than a test.
 The ACT also provides test takers with a unique interest inventory that provides valuable information for career and educational planning and a student profile section that provides a comprehensive profile of a student's work in high school and his or her future plans.

 GAA 2.0 (Grades 3 - 8 & 11)